soumytiwari/soumytiwari/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Explorin and Trying Technical Content Writing.
+- :seedling: Learning DSA, Exploring animation.

-- :zap: In my free time, I solve problems on FreeCodeCamp and read tech articles.
+- :zap: In my free time, I make 3D animations or models in blender.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/soumya-tiwari0/)